 Here are some tips he gave me.
 I’ve also added a few extra details that I know are important from further research.

-2- Start or keep building up savings.
-The book I co-wrote talk in depth about how to build a savings.
+2. Start or keep building up savings.
+The book I co-wrote talks in depth about how to build savings.
 You should be saving 10% of your income.
 If you can’t afford 10% start off with as much as possible.
 Don’t touch the savings either until you have enough to account for 3 full months of living expenditures.
-After that you can use the rest for investments.
+After that, you can use the rest for investments.

-3-Build a food and water storage.
+3. Build food and water storage.
 You should have extra food and store water in your home/storage areas.
 Aim to accumulate at least enough to last your family for 3 months.
 Most resources I have read suggest having basic food staples (wheat, rice, oats, beans, powdered milk, etc.) to last one year.
 If you learn to coupon, you can begin stocking up on food and start building your storage without too much extra expense.
-Here is a beginners guide to couponing.
+Here is a beginner’s guide to couponing.

-4- Protect yourself financially.
-My grandpa and my dad have been telling my siblings and I that the safest places to put your money are in precious metals, real estate (if you can afford it), and indexed/cash-value life insurance policies.
-During the Great Depression life insurance companies kept 99% of their customers money SAFE!
+4. Protect yourself financially.
+My grandpa and my dad have been telling my siblings and I that the safest places to put your money are in precious metals, real estate (if you can afford it), and other safe investments.

 After your consumer debt is paid off (if you have any), but before your home is paid off, start acquiring precious metals.
 My grandpa illustrated that since Jesus was betrayed by 30 ounces of silver we know that they used silver back in the B.C. days.
 Even today silver and gold are legal tenders.
 Further, they can be easily sold and used for trading.
 He said that when you need cash you can sell silver and gold in a matter of minutes.
 If/when cash is no longer strong, silver and gold will be great ways to buy things or trade with.
 Commodities and necessities also trade very well.
 He told me to diversify.
 The common saying is correct, “Don’t put all your eggs in one basket”.
 Silver and gold can bail a person out when they need cash quickly.
 During a long-term depression often food and other necessities are more easily traded.